-- is a brain injury that causes changes in how the brain functions, leading to symptoms that can be physical (e.g., headache, dizziness), cognitive (e.g., difficulty concentrating or remembering), emotional/behavioural (e.g., depression, irritability) and/or related to sleep (e.g., drowsiness, difficulty falling asleep); - may be caused either by a direct blow to the head, face or neck, or a blow to the body that transmits a force to the head that causes the brain to move rapidly within the skull; - can occur even if there has been no loss of consciousness (in fact most concussions occur without a loss of consciousness); and, - cannot normally be seen on X-rays, standard CT scans or MRIs.
+- is a traumatic brain injury that causes changes in how the brain functions, leading to signs and symptoms that can emerge immediately or in the hours or days after the injury.
+It is possible for symptoms to take up to 7 days to appear; - signs and symptoms can be physical (e.g., headache, dizziness), cognitive (e.g., difficulty concentrating or remembering), emotional/behavioural (e.g., depression, irritability) and/or related to sleep (e.g., drowsiness, difficulty falling asleep); - may be caused by a significant impact to the head, face, neck or body, with an impulsive force transmitted to the head, that causes the brain to move rapidly and hit the walls of the skull (for a visual description of how a concussion occurs, consult How a concussion occurs);

+- can occur even if there has been no loss of consciousness, in fact most concussions occur without a loss of consciousness; - cannot normally be seen on X-rays, standard CT scans or MRIs; and - is typically expected to result in symptoms lasting 1- 4 weeks in children and youth (18 years or under), but in some cases symptoms may be prolonged.